 For exact measurements of each ingredient and full directions, go to the recipe card at the bottom of the page.
 You can even print out the card by using the “print” button.

 I highly recommend following my recipe the first time you make it and adjusting it in the future.
+You’ll have a much better idea of what you’ll need to suit your family’s taste.

 This only requires about 15 minutes of preparation before you toss everything into the pot.
 Then you can let the stove (or slow cooker) do all of the work for you.